 'This is so unreal' — Tributes pour in for DJ Dimplez

-The entertainment industry has been dealt yet another blow less than six days after Riky Rick's burial as the hip-hop fraternity is set to bid farewell to yet another one of its own, DJ Dimplez.
+The entertainment industry has been dealt yet another blow less than six days after Riky Rick's burial as the hip-hop fraternity prepares to bid farewell to another one of its own, DJ Dimplez.

 This is the third week the industry has been thrust into mourning.

-Tumi Mooi, the legendary SA hip-hop artist's real name, is believed to have died on Sunday due to a sudden brain bleed.
+Tumi Mooi, the legendary SA hip-hop artist's real name, is believed to have died on Sunday due to a brain haemorrhage.

 Goodbye brother.
 What a great soul.
 We had some good times.
 RIP 🕊 pic.twitter.com/cMp0hZlDk3— Khaya Dlanga (@khayadlanga) March 6, 2022